-Prerequisite: Appropriate score on Florida Entry-Level
+Prerequisite: Appropriate score on Florida Entry-Level Placement Exam.

-Placement Exam.
 Designed for students whose basic language skills need improvement, this course includes a review of basic grammar rules, sentence structure, punctuation, and capitalization.
 The writing component of the course focuses on effective paragraph composition. - ENC 0002C College Preparatory Writing II.
 4 hours, 3 c.p.
 Prerequisite: Appropriate score on Florida Entry-Level Placement Exam or ENC 0001C.
-Designed for students who need to improve their language skills, this course offers a review of grammar rules, language usage, sentence structure, punctuation, and composition of effective paragraphs and short essays. - MAT 0002C College Preparatory Mathematics.
+Designed for students who need to improve their language skills, this course offers a review of grammar rules, language usage, sentence structure, punctuation, and composition of effective paragraphs and short essays.
+Students will pass both parts of the Florida Basic Skills Exit Test (a paragraph and an objective test) with a 70 or higher in order to pass the course. - MAT 0002C College Preparatory Mathematics.
 4 hours, 3 c.p.
 Prerequisite: Appropriate score on Florida Entry-Level Placement Exam.
 This course is a mathematics skills course designed for the student who needs to develop basic arithmetic, geometry, and pre-algebra skills. - MAT 0024C College Preparatory Algebra.
 4 hours, 3 c.p.
 Prerequisite: Appropriate score on Florida Entry-Level Placement Exam or MAT 0002C.
 This course is designed for the student who has had no algebra or has very little knowledge of the subject.
-Topics to be covered will include simplifying and evaluating variable expressions; solving linear equations, inequalities and related word problems; operations with polynomials; factoring; some algebraic fractions; quadratic equations; radicals and introduction to graphing. - REA 0001C College Preparatory Reading I. 4 hours, 3 c.p.
+Topics to be covered will include simplifying and evaluating variable expressions; solving linear equations, inequalities and related word problems; operations with polynomials; factoring; some algebraic fractions; quadratic equations; radicals and introduction to graphing.
+Students will pass the Florida Basic Skills Test with a 70 or higher in order to pass this course. - REA 0001C College Preparatory Reading I. 4 hours, 3 c.p.
 Prerequisite: Appropriate score on Florida Entry-Level Exam.
 This is a basic course designed to increase a student's reading comprehension and vocabulary.
 This course will provide basic skills in word usage and reading comprehension. - REA 0002C College Preparatory Reading II.
 4 hours, 3 c.p.
 Prerequisite: Appropriate score on Florida Entry-Level Placement Exam or REA 0001C.
 This course is required for students reading below the college level.
 It provides instruction in vocabulary skills, listening skills, and comprehensive skills.
+Students will pass the Florida Basic Skills Exit Test with a 70 or higher in order to pass this course.